jaycieliu/IDX-Exchange-Summer-2026-DS-Intern/README.md

 ## App Status

-A Streamlit prediction app is not currently included in this repository.
+A Streamlit prediction app is in week 9 fold.

-If an app is added, it should let a user enter basic property details, return a predicted price, and show a short explanation of the main drivers.
-It should also clearly state that the output is for pricing review only.

-Expected launch command after an app exists:

 ```bash
 streamlit run app.py